chapel-lang/chapel/doc/rst/technotes/driver.rst

 .. note::

-   The compiler driver mode is considered experimental, and is not yet well-tested for correctness or performance.
+   The compiler driver mode is relatively new.
+If you use it and encounter a bug or limitation not yet documented as a
-   If you use it and encounter a bug or limitation not yet documented as a `Github issue <https://github.com/chapel-lang/chapel/issues>`_, consider filing an issue as described in :ref:`readme-bugs`.
+   `Github issue <https://github.com/chapel-lang/chapel/issues>`_, consider filing an issue as described in :ref:`readme-bugs`.

-The Chapel compiler ``chpl`` currently runs as a single executable responsible for compilation, assembly, and linking, with some components done in subprocesses depending on which backend is used.
+The Chapel compiler ``chpl`` previously ran as a single executable responsible for compilation, assembly, and linking, with some components done in subprocesses depending on which backend is used.
 By contrast, many compiler executables (including ``gcc`` and ``clang``) are actually `compiler drivers`.
 A compiler driver is a smaller program responsible for processing arguments and invoking separate processes for the different stages of compilation required.

-With release 1.32, the Chapel compiler provides an opt-in compiler driver mode that can be used via the ``--compiler-driver`` flag.
-This mode will become the default at some point in the future.
-The driver currently splits work into two
-phases: `compilation`, which is responsible for everything through code generation (C code or LLVM bitcode), and `makeBinary`, which is responsible for binary generation (including linking).
+As of release 1.33, ``chpl`` runs as a compiler driver by default.

 ---------------------
 Motivation for Driver